arighi/virtme-ng/README.md

     CONFIG_MODULE_SIG_FORCE=n
     CONFIG_DEVTMPFS=y

-An easy, somewhat-reliable way to generate a working config is to append the `prereqs.config` file to your .config and then run `make defconfig`.
+An easy, somewhat-reliable way to generate a working config is via the virtme-configkernel.
+It needs to be run on a kernel source directory,
+like:

+    virtme-configkernel --arch=ARCH --defconfig

 Your host system will need to satisfy some prerequisites: